spencerkohan/neo4ji/README.md

-**Introduction**

-Neo4ji offers tools for creating and managing multiple local neo4j instances

 **About**

-I put this together as a convienience utility for spinning up multiple instances of neo4j for testing.
+Neo4ji offers tools for creating and managing multiple local neo4j instances.

 It is built for ease of use in a development setting, and probably should not be considered ready for production.

 **Installation**